noiseprotocol/noise_spec/noise.md

  single session.

  * **Two streams**: Both parties send a stream of messages, using separate sessions.
-In this case, `Fission()` is called with the initiator using the original session and the responder using the new session.
+In this case, `Split()` is called with the initiator using the original session and the responder using the new session.

 Out of order messages can be handled by prepending `n` as an **explicit nonce**